wilsonliaows/docs/on-prem/profile.md

 Note that you need to make sure your SQS queue is created before sending messages.

 ### Apache ActiveMQ
-For connecting to a running ActiveMQ broker you only need to specify broker URL:
+For connecting to a running ActiveMQ broker you only need to specify the broker URL:
 ```YAML
 jms:
   MyActiveMQProfile: